a2as-team/ac215_Spatially/docs/blog.md

 [Boston Zoning Maps Image](#)

 For census data, we built a collector that fetches from the **U.S. Census Bureau API**.
-We collected 18 ACS tables across income, demographics, employment, housing, and transportation—pulling tract-level data (11-digit GEOIDs) for fine-grained spatial analysis.
+We collected ACS tables across income, demographics, employment, housing, and transportation—pulling tract-level data (11-digit GEOIDs) for fine-grained spatial analysis.
 Because these tables contain hundreds of variables, we needed a schema that could grow without redesign.
-We created four core tables:
+We created three core tables:

-- **CENSUS_TRACT** — geographic boundaries with PostGIS geometry for spatial queries
 - **ACS_TABLE** — groups variables into topical categories
 - **ACS_VARIABLE** — stores variable identifiers (e.g., median income)
 - **ACS_VALUE** — stores the actual measurements with year for temporal analysis